hakuch/zlist/README.md

 ## About

-Development is hosted at [GitLab](https://gitlab.com/jhaberku/Zlist) and mirrored at [GitHub](https://github.com/hakuch/Zlist).
+Development is hosted on [GitHub](https://github.com/hakuch/zlist).

-API documentation can be found [online](http://jhaberku.gitlab.io/Zlist/zlist).
+API documentation can be found [online](https://hakuch.github.io/zlist).

 ## Inspiration